Victoria Police entrance examination results

 Please note: You are only eligible to apply for an appeal after your second attempt.

-Should you wish to query a particular question on the day of the exam, you should alert the supervisor to your concern and submit an incident report before you leave the test centre.
-Your query will be reviewed by the ACER Victoria Police Office and you will be notified of the outcome.
+Should you wish to query a particular question on the day of the test, you should alert the supervisor to your concern and submit an incident report before you leave the test centre or proctored sitting.

 It is not possible to receive special consideration for impaired performance on the day of the exam caused by illness or other unexpected personal situations.